Toast-Wallet/docs/docs/toast-wallet-phishing-sites.md

 confusion, and any site describing Toast Wallet as something it never was should not be trusted with your credentials.

-**The golden rule:** toastwallet.com is currently unavailable.
-That means there is no legitimate *website* to enter Toast Wallet credentials into right now — full stop.
+**The golden rule:** Toast Wallet has no official website — this GitHub organization is the only official presence, full stop.
+That means there is no legitimate *website* to enter Toast Wallet credentials into, ever.
 The only official way to access or recover a Toast Wallet today is through the desktop app itself (the Windows or Mac installer).
 If any website asks you to paste in a passphrase, backup code, or secret key, close the tab regardless of how convincing it looks.

 ---